qitta/libhugin/docs/user_manual/manual.rst

     <OFDBMovie <movie> : Sin City (2005)>,
     <OMDBMovie <movie> : Sin City (2005)>]

-You can also submit the query asynchronously by using the :class:`hugin.core.session.Session.submit` method.
+The :meth:`Session.submit` method blocks.
+You can also submit the query asynchronously by using the :meth:`Session.submit_async` method.

 .. autoclass:: hugin.core.session.Session